 Is a foundation degree right for you?

-You may not have heard of foundation degrees, but they are worth investigating if you’re looking for a flexible qualification that combines academic study with work-based learning.
+Foundation degrees are a flexible qualification that combines academic study with work-based learning.

-It gives you a unique opportunity to develop knowledge and skills that relate directly to the workplace, and you can even top it up to gain a bachelor’s degree at the end
+It gives you an opportunity to develop knowledge and skills that relate to the workplace, and you can top it up to gain a bachelor’s degree at the end.

 Studying can range from two to four years, depending on which type of course you do:

 - Part-time courses: Designed for people already in work who want to gain a qualification that builds on the experience and skills they already have, and helps them progress in their career.

 - Full-time courses: Aimed at those looking to enter a specific area of work.